ConcealNetwork/conceal-guardian/README.md

 1. npm install
 2. node index.js

 Before doing that however its wise to check the **config.json** and set the correct settings.
+For interactive config setup please refer to [installation page](https://github.com/ConcealNetwork/conceal-guardian/edit/master/SETUP.md).
 Sample of config.json

 ```
 {